Let's face it, sports franchises are like most other multimillion-dollar businesses -- they will locate where they get the best, most lucrative deal.

 Many leaders in Sacramento are apoplectic, which we can understand.
 But they should not be surprised.

 It was only slightly more than a year ago that Sacramento fended off a planned move of the franchise to Anaheim.
-At that time Sacramento Mayor Kevin Johnson, himself a former star in the NBA, put together a consortium of leaders who coughed up enough money to keep
+At that time Sacramento Mayor Kevin Johnson, himself a former star in the NBA, put together a consortium of leaders who coughed up enough money to keep the Kings in the state capital.

 But it is a very small market, and there has been little progress in securing the Kings a new arena in Sacramento.
 The Seattle group has plans to build such an arena in the city's downtown near the city's current MLB and NFL stadiums.
 That group, which has a strong financial base, also has jumped into the bidding for the National Hockey League Phoenix Coyotes, which could share the new arena with the Kings.